comp-bio-master/assignment03_LimpetShellEvolution/README.md

 My lab has been studying the evolution of limpets in Hawaii.
 They are a local delicacy and are under intense harvesting pressure.
 We are interested in the selective pressures applied by overharvesting and how it affects the evolution of phenotypes.

-We found that shell surface area is associate with human harvesting and want to use 3d scans of the limpet shells to more precisely test of effects of harvesting on phenotype.
+We found that shell surface area is associated with human harvesting and want to use 3d scans of the limpet shells to more precisely test of effects of harvesting on phenotype.

 ![alt text](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/lectures/Week03_files/3Dscan_limpetShell.PNG)

+The image above is a rendered 3d scan, but the data file is in [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29) format.
+An stl file is obtuse and not the easiest for a human to read.
+Consequently, a tool to extract information from stl files, [admesh](https://admesh.readthedocs.io/en/latest/#), was created as a master's thesis.
+I found this program and used it to extract the surface areas of the shells.
+Note that I did also have to manipulate the stl files and clip off the bottom surface covering the shell aperature using a bash tool that I made (not included in this assignment).

+The output of admesh is not tidy and I had to make a tool to tame it, `admesh2tsv.bash`.
+We are going to use and modify this script

 ---